explosion/curated-transformers/docs/source/decoders.rst

 Each decoder type provides a ``from_hf_hub`` function that will load a model from Hugging Face Hub.
-If you want to load a decoder without committing to a specific decoder type, you can use the :class:`~.auto_model.AutoDecoder` class.
+If you want to load a decoder without committing to a specific decoder type, you can use the :class:`~.AutoDecoder` class.
 This class also provides a ``from_hf_hub`` method but will try to infer the correct type automatically.